jfrog/tome/docs/how-to/script_to_tome.md

 # How to migrate a script to tome

-!!!
-Example "How to migrate shell and python scripts to tome."

 If you want to add your current scripts to tome you need to:

 - Add the `tome_` prefix name only to the scripts that you want to use as tome command.
 - Add a single comment at top of the script with the `tome_description:`.
 - Store it as an others tome scripts in a folder to have a tome namespace.